 About Me

 I am an assistant professor at Drexel University focusing on Natural Language Processing and Artificial Intelligence, starting in December 2024.
 I am looking for highly motivated PhD students and interns.
-Prospective students should email me with a summary of experience and interests, though I regret not to be able to reply to all emails.
+Prospective students should email me a summary of experience and interests with [PhD 2025] in the subject, though I regret not to be able to reply to all emails.

 zharry@alumni.upenn.edu Affiliations Mentorship and Teaching During my time as a PhD student at the University of Pennsylvania, I closely mentored the above talented Master students, each yielding one or more *ACL publications.
 CIS 530: Computational Linguistics (Winter, Fall 2020) EECS 595: Natural Language Processing (Fall 2018) and EECS 280: Programming and Introductory Data Structures (Winter, Fall 2016) Service I have reviewed more than 50 papers of and chaired for many NLP conferences and workshops.